HL7/davinci-ecdx/source/pages/Information_Exchange_Option_4__Request--Solicited_Communication.md

 Something in the Information Requester Senders workflow happens to cause the need for information to be collected from an external entity.

 ### Main Flow
 The Information Request Sender sends a communication request message to the Information Request Recipient (or Recipients) asking for health record information.
-The communication request message includes information about the person, the type of information requested, and the timeframe for the expected response.
+The communication request message includes information about the person, the type of information requested, and the time frame for the expected response.

 Each Information Request Recipient receives and processes the request.
 A task or set of tasks are created for information communications that need to be completed.